 Putting their lives at stake, preserving their trade secrets, fighting a losing battle against modern entertainment, this is the roller coaster story of the street artists of Kathputli colony.

 Imagine a locality where there is an artist in every home.
-Puppeteers, magicians, musicians or guitarist, dancers or flashmobs, rope-walkers, fire-eaters — all living together in a tight-knit community for decades.
+Puppeteers, musicians or guitarist, dancers or flashmobs, magicians for birthday party, rope-walkers, fire-eaters — all living together in a tight-knit community for decades.
 Imagine the collective creative energy, the fire in the belly to perform day after day without a break.
 Putting their lives at stake, preserving their trade secrets, fighting a losing battle against modern entertainment, this is the roller coaster story of Kathputli colony.

 The Flashback